cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 While we of course have more {% url 'open issues' 'https://github.com/cypress-io/cypress/issues' %} than this, we believe these are some of the more important *temporary* restrictions that Cypress will eventually fix.
 PR's are welcome ;-)

-- There is no `cy.hover()` command
+Many of these issues are currently being worked on or are on our {% url "Roadmap" roadmap %}.

+- {% url "Workarounds for `cy.hover()` command" hover %}
-- There is no `cy.tab()` command
+- {% url "There is no `cy.tab()` command" https://github.com/cypress-io/cypress/issues/299 %}
-- You cannot visit a TLD domain
+- {% url "You cannot visit a TLD domain" https://github.com/cypress-io/cypress/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20tld %}
-- There are no native or mobile events
+- {% url "There are no native or mobile events" https://github.com/cypress-io/cypress/issues/311#issuecomment-339824191 %}
-- Testing file uploads is application specific
+- {% url "Testing file uploads is application specific" https://github.com/cypress-io/cypress/issues/170#issuecomment-340012621 %}
-- Testing file downloads requires a workaround
+- {% url "Testing file downloads is application specific" https://github.com/cypress-io/cypress/issues/433#issuecomment-280465552 %}
-- You can take screenshots, but diffing them needs work
+- {% url "You can take screenshots, but diffing them needs work" https://github.com/cypress-io/cypress/issues/181 %}
-- Iframe support is somewhat limited, but does work
+- {% url "Iframe support is somewhat limited, but does work" https://github.com/cypress-io/cypress/issues/685 %}
-- You cannot stub `window.fetch`, but there is a workaround
-- There is no cross browser support other than Chrome + Electron
+- {% url "There is no cross browser support other than Chrome + Electron" https://github.com/cypress-io/cypress/issues/310 %}
-- Third party sites may implement security mechanisms which defeat Cypress
+- {% url "Third party sites may implement security mechanisms which defeat Cypress" https://github.com/cypress-io/cypress/issues/392#issuecomment-274987217 %}
+- {% url "You cannot use `cy.route()` on `window.fetch` but there is a workaround" https://github.com/cypress-io/cypress/issues/95#issuecomment-281273126 %}, also a {% url "recipe here" https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/spy_stub_clock_spec.js %}

 # Permanent Trade Offs